skrub-data/skrub/doc/modules/default_wrangling/apply_to_cols.rst

 option in all cases.
 In scikit-learn pipelines, the column selection operation can be done with the :class:`~sklearn.compose.ColumnTransformer`.

-Skrub provides the |ApplyToCols| transformer to achieve the same results with a larger degree of control over which columns are being transformed.
+Skrub provides the |ApplyToCols| transformer and the :ref:`selectors<user_guide_selectors>` to achieve the same results with larger degree of control over which columns are being transformed.
 |ApplyToCols| maps a transformer to columns in a dataframe, so that all
 columns that satisfy a certain condition are transformed, while the others are left untouched.